-All violations of Carthage policies or state and federal laws will be prosecuted by College officials.
-Students’ rights and responsibilities outlined herein adhere to the standard administrative practice regarding discipline and students’ rights.
-The entire campus community must assume the goals of promoting and enforcing a sense of personal responsibility and exhibiting responsible behavior toward the consumption of alcohol.
+All violations of Carthage policies or state and federal laws are subject to sanction under the community code.
+The students’ rights and responsibilities outlined herein will be adhered to as the standard administrative practice regarding student discipline and students’ rights.
+The entire campus community must assume the role of promoting and enforcing a sense of personal responsibility and exhibiting responsible behavior toward the consumption of alcohol and other drugs.

 1. The possession, manufacture, sale, use, consumption or delivery of alcoholic beverages or controlled substances, or paraphernalia associated with the use of alcohol or other controlled substances by students on the campus of Carthage is prohibited (except; as noted in number 7, on following page).
 This paraphernalia includes but is not limited to: bottles and cans that contain or previously contained alcohol; bongs or devices used for drinking or smoking; “bar like” or game table structures, tappers, kegs, waste containers in excess of 5 gallons.
 The rule will be strictly enforced.